tjvonbr/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+They both act on each element within an array, however, .map() creates a new array while .forEach() does not.

 2. What is the difference between a function and a method?

+A function is some value that performs some task.
+A method is a function, but I believe a method is a property that holds a function value--typically (or always?) within an object.

 3. What is closure?

+A closure is when a function references bindings from local environments near it.
+I have a really, really hard time explaining this.

 4. Describe the four rules of the 'this' keyword.

+Not sure if these are 'rules', but I think they're:
+    a.
+Implicit binding
+    b.
+Explicit binding
+    c.
+New binding
+    d.
+Global object binding

 5. Why do we need super() in an extended class?

+Super() allows us to call a child object's parent's functions and properties.
+This takes away overly repetitive programming.
+We don't have to copy and paste the parent's functions and properties into the children objects.

 ## Project Set up